mricon/totp-cgi/README.rst

 3. Supports pincodes (i.e. users log in with 'usercode555555')
 4. Supports file-based state backend for non-redundant installations and Postgresql for load-balanced setups.
+5. Supports encrypting the Google-Authenticator master secret with the user's pincode.

 REQUIREMENTS
 ------------